 Adopting a Dog from a Shorkie Rescue

 While adopting pets from a shelter has its benefits it can also be risky because you do not know the history of the dog.
 Likewise, you have to interview the shelter owners about the Shorkie dogs that were just brought in.
-You also have to do your own inspection of the shelter itself and find out how they treat the animals held there.
+You also have to do your inspection of the shelter itself and find out how they treat the animals held there.

 Does the dog have any underlying ailment?
-If so, how much will you need to spend towards its medical expenses?
+If so, how much will you need to spend on its medical expenses?
 What is the temperament of the dog as well?
 If it shows signs of aggressiveness, it means he is likely to attack a family member when you are not around.

 Not every dog that ends up in a shelter comes from a dark past.
 Some pets may have been surrendered because the owner was moving to a new environment and they won’t have time to take care of the pets.
 Some pets are found happily wandering in the streets and brought to a shelter for temporary housing.